-In our discussion of loci, we saw that these lead a dual life: on the one hand, they are - in some cases at least - the overt manifestation of variable-like objects; on the other hand, they can also function as simplified pictures of what they denote.
+In our discussion of loci, we saw that these lead a dual life: on the one hand, they have - in some cases at least - the behavior of logical variables; on the other hand, they can also function as simplified pictures of what they denote.
 As it turns out, we believe that a similar conclusion holds of Wilbur's cases of 'Event Visibility' discussed in Section 3.2: sign language phonology makes it possible to make visible key parts of the representation of events, but also to arrange them in iconic ways (see Kuhn 2015 and Kuhn and Aristodemo 2015 for a detailed discussion involving pluractional verbs, i.e. verbs that make reference to plurality of events).
-A case in point can be seen in (74), which represented 5 different realizations of the sign for UNDERSTAND, three stages of which appear in (75) (all the signs involve lowered eyebrows, represented as a ~ above the sign).
+A case in point can be seen in (73), which includes 5 different realizations of the sign for UNDERSTAND, three stages of which appear in (74) (all the signs involve lowered eyebrows, represented as a $\sim$ above the sign).

-(74) YESTERDAY MATHEMATICS PROOF JEAN UNDERSTAND.
+(73) YESTERDAY MATHEMATICS PROOF IX-1 UNDERSTAND.

-'Yesterday Jean understood a mathematical proof.'
-(LSF 49, 27; 4 trials) Realization of UNDERSTAND:

-a.
-7 normal
+'Yesterday I understood a mathematical proof.'
+(LSF 49, 27; 4 trials) Realization of UNDERSTAND: a.
+7 normal b.7 \~\ $\sim$ slow fast => difficult beginning, but in the end I understood c.
+5.5 ~ $\sim$ fast slow => easy beginning, then more difficult, but I understood d.
+1.2 ~ ~\ $\sim$ slow fast slow e.
+1.2 \~\ $\sim$ $\sim$ fast slow fast

-b.
-7 $\underline{\sim}$ $\underline{\sim}$ slow fast

-=> difficult beginning, but in the end Jean understood

-c.
-5.5{\sim} \sim fast slow

-=> easy beginning, then more difficult, but Jean understood
+(74) Initial, intermedial and final stage in the realization of UNDERSTAND in (73)b

-As illustrated in (75), UNDERSTAND is formed by the progressive closing of a tripod formed by the thumb, index and middle finger of the dominant hand (right hand for a right-handed signer).
+As illustrated in (74), UNDERSTAND is realized by the progressive closing of a tripod formed by the thumb, index and middle finger of the dominant hand (right hand for a right-handed signer).
 But different meanings are obtained depending on how the closure is effected.
-As in seen in (74)d-e, the examples become odd when two changes of speed occur within the realization of the sign.
-But with a single change of speed, as in (74)b-c, the result is acceptable and semantically interpretable: if the sign starts slow and ends fast, one infers that the corresponding process had a similar time course; and conversely when the sign starts fast and ends slow.
+As in seen in (73)d-e, the examples become odd when two changes of speed occur within the realization of the sign.
+But with a single change of speed, as in (73)b-c, the result is acceptable and semantically interpretable: if the sign starts slow and ends fast, one infers that the corresponding process had a similar time course; and conversely when the sign starts fast and ends slow.
 (In this example the facial expressions remain constant, with lowered eyebrows throughout the realization of the sign; more natural examples are obtained when the facial expressions are also modulated, and in such cases more changes of speed can be produced and interpreted - but in these more complex examples it is difficult to tease apart the relative role of the manual vs. non-manual modulation in the semantic effects obtained)

 The same facts hold of atelic verbs.
-Thus in (76) the atelic verb REFLECT, which in accordance with Wilbur's generalization lacks a sharp ending, can be modulated so as to map the course of the event.
-While the modulations with 2 changes of speed in (76)d-e were deemed by our consultant to be artistic forms that one could use only in theater, cases with a single change of speed in (76)a-c were natural and interpreted iconically.
+Thus in (75) the atelic verb REFLECT, which in accordance with Wilbur's generalization lacks a sharp ending, can be modulated so as to map the course of the event.
+While the modulations with 2 changes of speed in (75)d-e were deemed by our consultant to be artistic forms that one could use only in theater, cases with a single change of speed in (75)a-c were natural and interpreted iconically.

-'''

-(76) YESTERDAY MATHEMATICS PROBLEM IX-1 REFLECT.
+(75) YESTERDAY MATHEMATICS PROBLEM IX-1 REFLECT.

-'''

-'''

 'Yesterday I thought about a mathematics problem.'
-(LSF 49, 23; 5 trials) Realization of REFLECT:

-'''

-'''

-a.
-7 normal

-b.
-7 ~

-slow

-fast

-=> the reflection intensified

-c.
-7~

-fast-

-slow

-=> the reflection became more quiet

-d.
-7 ~

-~

-fast

-slow

-=> theatrical use: slow then fast then slow reflection

-e.
-6.8 ~ ~

-fast slow

-fast

-=> theatrical use: fast then slow then fast reflection

-'''
+(LSF 49, 23; 5 trials) Realization of REFLECT: a.
+7 normal b.7 \~\ slow fast => the reflection intensified c.7\~\ ~ fastslow => the reflection became more quiet d.7 \~\ slow fast slow => theatrical use: slow then fast then slow reflection e.
+6.8 ~ ~ ~ fast slow fast => theatrical use: fast then slow then fast reflection